Terraform

 SDKv2

-pattern is to implement a function that returns schema.Resource
+pattern is to implement a function that returns schema.Resource.

-The following example from the provider.go
+The following example from the provider.go file defines a tls_private_key resource within the provider schema.

 func New() (*schema.Provider, error) {